-Pour cider into one or more containers to about three-fourths full; do not close the lids on the containers.
+Pour cider into one or more containers to about threefourths full; do not close the lids on the containers.

 - Stir the mixture daily.

-- Keep containers away from direct sunlight and maintain a temperature between 60 and 80 F.
+- Keep containers away from direct sunlight, and maintain a temperature between 60 to 80°F.

 - Full fermentation takes 3 to 4 weeks.

-Near the end of this period, a vinegar-like odor should be noticeable.
-Taste samples daily until reaching the desired strength.
-Fermenting vinegar forms a jelly-like layer called the "mother of vinegar."
+Near the end of this period, you should notice a vinegarlike smell.
+Taste samples daily until reaching desired strength.
+Fermenting vinegar forms a jelly-like layer called the "mother of vinegar".

 Store the mother in a small amount of the newly made apple cider vinegar in a food-safe, closed container at room temperature.